chnm/apiary/README.md

 - `make serve` will serve the API locally.
 - `make docker-build` will create a Docker container for the API.
 - `make docker-serve` will create the container and run it locally via Docker.

-If you just need to run the Data API locally, it may be most convenient to just run a [Docker container](https://github.com/chnm/dataapi/pkgs/container/dataapi) served from the GitHub Container Registry.
-There are versions that are tagged with each of the GitHub branches that have been pushed, so that you can try the development version.
-You still need to set the environment variables, as below.
-It may be most convenient to run the Docker container with the `Makefile` in the root of this repository.
+- `make serve-ghcr`.
+If you just need to run the Data API locally, it may be most convenient to just run a [Docker container](https://github.com/chnm/dataapi/pkgs/container/apiary) served from the GitHub Container Registry.
+There are versions that are tagged with each of the GitHub branches that have been pushed, so that you can try the development version from your current branch.
+You still need to set the environment variables.

 ## Testing